The Organizer #5 | Impact

 To feel effective, you need feedback.
 You get it through observation (like noticing when someone laughs at your jokes).
 Another person might give it to you (like saying thank you, or offering suggestions for improvement).
 You can get feedback by comparing data from today to a moment in the past.

 Feedback doesn’t have to be positive.
 If something hasn’t worked, you want to know.
 That’s how we learn, how we become more effective.
+That’s how we build skill and confidence.

 When you measure impact, you generate feedback.
 It gives you the power to tweak behaviours that aren’t making a difference.
 You can identify broken systems.
 You may often discover that you’ve done some really remarkable things.